activate/ActivateHub/INSTALL.md

 Production
 ----------

-To run Calagator in `production` mode, which runs more quickly, but doesn't reload code:
+To run ActivateHub in `production` mode, which runs more quickly, but doesn't reload code:

   * Follow the **Setup** instructions above.
 Don't forget to do things like create the theme and secrets files.
   * Setup a firewall to protect ports used by your search engine, see the **Search engine** section for details.